Charles Baudelaire: Edgar Allan Poe

 In 1847, Baudelaire became acquainted with the works of Poe, in which he found tales and poems that had, he claimed, long existed in his own brain but never taken shape.
 Baudelaire saw in Poe a precursor and tried to be his French contemporary counterpart.
 From this time until 1865, he was largely occupied with translating Poe's works; his translations were widely praised.
 Baudelaire was not the first French translator of Poe, but his "scrupulous translations" were considered among the best.
 These were published as Histoires extraordinaires (Extraordinary stories) (1856), Nouvelles histoires extraordinaires (New extraordinary stories) (1857), Aventures d'Arthur Gordon Pym, Eureka, and Histoires grotesques et sérieuses (Grotesque and serious stories) (1865).
 Two essays on Poe are to be found in his Œuvres complètes (Complete works) (vols. v. and vi.).

 Eugène Delacroix

-A strong supporter of the Romantic painter Delacroix, Baudelaire called him "a poet in painting".
-Baudelaire also absorbed much of Delacroix's aesthetic ideas as expressed in his journals.
+A strong supporter of the Romantic painter Delacroix, calling him "a poet in painting", Baudelaire also absorbed much of Delacroix's aesthetic ideas as expressed in his journals.
 As Baudelaire elaborated in his "Salon of 1846", "As one contemplates his series of pictures, one seems to be attending the celebration of some grievous mystery...This grave and lofty melancholy shines with a dull light.. plaintive and profound like a melody by Weber."
 Delacroix, though appreciative, kept his distance from Baudelaire, particularly after the scandal of Les Fleurs du mal.
 In private correspondence, Delacroix stated that Baudelaire "really gets on my nerves" and he expressed his unhappiness with Baudelaire's persistent comments about "melancholy" and "feverishness".